Air Force deal to refuel near Trump’s Scottish resort reportedly signed under Obama

 Still, Trump continues to face concerns about other government functions at his properties, including the pitch to hold the next G-7 meeting at his Doral resort in Florida.

-Democrats have indicated they are zeroing in on the administration’s use of Trump organization properties, which they claim violate the Emoluments Clause and could feed their case for impeachment.
+Democrats have indicated they are zeroing in on the administration’s use of Trump Organization properties, which they claim violates the Emoluments Clause and could feed their case for impeachment.

 CLICK HERE TO GET THE FOX NEWS APP